soon08/mockjs-webpack-plugin/README.md

 # Mock Data

-`Mock Data` here is not a real JSON file, and more like a JS file, so you want to use the following format.
+`Mock Data` here is not a real JSON file, and more like a JS file.
+When we just want to return data without any processing, a json mock file will be proper.
+So you want to use the following format.

 ```js
 /**